The Wonder

 Though we get good at pretending we’re unaware of being unkind or unfair, deep down and often not so deep down we usually know when each is so.

-Moreover, because we realize not being nice keeps us from liking ourselves, we suspect the case for staying nice is a good one.
+Because we realize not being nice keeps us from liking ourselves, we often suspect the case for staying nice is a good one.
 Even more useful, when niceness boosts our self-esteem, we sense healthy self-care has occurred.

 21

-Appreciating the self-respect lost when we’re unkind or unfair is a fabulous about-face.
+Appreciating the self-respect lost when we’re unkind or unfair is a hard, but valuable, pill to swallow.

 Accepting it’s useless to pretend we can feel good about ourselves while continuing to be unkind or unfair is a super helpful self-care break-through.

-Sacrificing a material gain so that we can experience the well-being brought about by seeing ourselves be kind or fair is an amazing triumph.
+Sacrificing a material gain so that we can experience the self-worth brought about by seeing ourselves be kind or fair ia a terrific self-esteem booster.

 22